 Ban ‘good’ and ‘bad’ from your vocab.
 Food is food.
 Any food will kill you if you eat enough of it.

 Read widely.
-Look for titles that include mindfulness, intuition, self-love, self-respect, and health at any size.
+Look for titles that include mindfulness, intuitive eating, self-love, self-respect, and health at any size (but ignore them if they tell you it’s a way to weight-loss, for those ones have missed the point entirely).
 Find your own way to relate to food and eating.

 All of this, when you boil it down, means treating yourself like a worthy human being who has the great fortune to inhabit a biological masterpiece.